About the Great Barrier Reef

 - 3000 varieties of molluscs

-- 30 species of whales and dolphins
+- more than 30 species of marine mammals such as whales, dugong and dolphins

 - 133 varieties of sharks and rays

 The Great Barrier Reef stretches more than 2300 kilometres along Queensland’s coastline and is made up of around 3000 individual coral reefs.

 The Reef is of special significance to Aboriginal and Torres Strait people, who continue to care for their sea country and benefit from use of its resources and places of cultural significance.
 More than 70 Traditional Owner groups have long, continuing relationships with the Reef and its catchment, stretching back over 60,000 years.

 For Traditional Owners, its value is immeasurable and intertwined with identity, self and culture.
 This includes a connection to and caretaking responsibilities for clan group totems (natural objects, plants or animals inherited as spiritual emblems).